 Microbiological laboratory analysis, preparedness and outbreak support

 The Public Health Agency of Sweden performs microbiological laboratory analysis including diagnostics and supports quality and method development at laboratories engaged in diagnostics of communicable disease pathogens.
 Our high containment laboratories have round-the-clock preparedness every day of the year to conduct microbiological diagnostics of high-consequence infectious agents that pose a particular danger to human health.
 One important task is to provide expert support to investigations of suspected or confirmed outbreaks of communicable diseases and to maintain laboratory preparedness needed for effective communicable disease control in the country.
-We also provide operational support to the regions, county councils and municipalities during outbreaks.
+We also provide operational support to the regions and municipalities during outbreaks.

 The Public Health Agency of Sweden is actively engaged in public health work within organisations including the EU and the WHO.
 We are also a national focal point for these organisations, in areas such as the protection and management of international health threats.
 Through cooperation with other stakeholders, the agency also contributes to the implementation of Sweden's policy for global development.